-My background is in maths and I completed an MMath at the University of Oxford and a PhD in Mathematics Education at the University of Southampton.
+My background is in maths, and I completed an MMaths at the University of Oxford and a PhD in Mathematics Education at the University of Southampton.
 My doctoral research looked at numerical development in five year olds, specifically, changes in their representations of natural number structures.
 Before joining Cambridge Assessment in 2015, I worked on statistical research in other areas of education and in healthcare.

 Outside of work I spend my time rowing, running and cycling.